simatec/ioBroker.backitup/docs/en/backitup.md

 ```

 From Backitup version 2.3.x it is possible to create a remote backup for Redis.

+For a remote backup, redis-cli is required on the local iobroker system.

+`sudo apt install redis-tools`

 Here you have to enter your host and port of the remote Redis server and the login data of your system.

 This is an important feature, especially for Docker users.